Tokyo Narita International Airport

-The airport is located about 36 miles (58km) northeast of Tokyo.
+The airport is located about 45 miles (73km) northeast of Tokyo.

 Getting to the city

-Each airport terminal has a separate railway station from Terminal 2 and 3.
-Terminal 1 uses Narita Airport Station and Terminal 2 uses Airport Terminal 2 Station.
+Terminal 1 has a separate railway station from Terminal 2 and 3.
+Terminal 1 uses Narita Airport Station and Terminal 2 and 3 use Airport Terminal 2 Station.
 Different train services on the JR or Keisei lines serve Tokyo and surrounding destinations.
-The journey to Tokyo takes one hour.
-Buses connect to the domestic airport and hotels in the city centre; the journey takes between one and two hours from the pick up at departure lobbies of Terminals 1 and 2.
+The journey to Tokyo takes at least one hour.
+Buses connect to the domestic airport and hotels in the city centre; the journey takes between one and two hours from the pick up at departure lobbies of Terminals 1, 2 and 3.

 Fixed fare taxis are available from outside the airport's arrival area, and there are assistants available at the designated fixed fare taxi stands in the airport.

 Transfer between terminals

-A free shuttle bus connects the two terminals.
+A free shuttle bus connects the three terminals.